 JoAnne Artman Gallery, Presents:

-These artists will inspire, provoke, engage and mesmerize.
+These works will inspire, provoke, engage and mesmerize.
 With visual perceptions always changing, peek behind the stories told and you’re sure to find the right artistic expression.